 What ensued was a foot-chase through the busy streets of Playa Del Carmen.
 One fully dressed Mexican thief fleeing a large, naked gringo wielding a machete.

-“The tourists got more vacation package than they bargained for.”
+“The tourists got a bigger vacation package than they bargained for.”
 Drew chuckled, holding his hands apart by about 12 inches and winked.
 We all howled.

 “Well, it was nice to meet you all.
 I’m off to mingle.”
 Ambrose rose from the table and walked toward the bar.